Illegal Street Racing in Germany

 The offence covers our classical view of a race whereby two or more participants aim to reach a defined point in the shortest time.
 Racing with multiple cars is viewed as:

-• One drives a long distance against another driver; or
+• One drives a long distance against another driver or

 • A “sprint race” whereby the drivers race each other over a short distance, for example, from traffic light to traffic light.

+However, it is also possible for drivers to be found liable for illegal street racing in the event of “solo racing”.
+According to the law, Solo racers are those drivers who drive at an inappropriate speed, in gross violation of traffic regulations, and recklessly to reach the highest possible speed.
 German law does not define the specific speeds involved with the offence.
 However, inappropriate speed is generally held to be a speed that does not correspond to the road conditions, visibility and weather conditions.
 Of course, breaking the speed limit is a good indicator, but it may not be enough if the vehicle is still safely controlled.
 This view indicates that individual factors based on the driver’s abilities are considered essential.

 From a subjective view, the driver must have acted recklessly or negligently, disregarding their responsibilities towards other road users.
 However, as one of the legal requirements is the intention “to achieve maximum speed”, this makes it difficult for accusers to prove in practice.
-There is some confusion concerning the definition of “maximum speed” as to whether it is based on the vehicle present and its specific limits or the weather conditions etc., present in that particular situation.
+There is some confusion concerning the definition of “maximum speed” as to whether it is based on the vehicle present and its specific limits or the weather conditions, etc., present in that particular situation.

 Evidence used in Illegal Street Racing Cases